ringcentral/ringcentral-js-widgets/README.md

 5. Enjoy your phone widgets!

 #### Other commands

-Take a look of `package.json` for avaliable npm commands.
+Take a look at `package.json` for avaliable npm commands.

-We use webpack for bundling tool, see `webpack.config.js` for further configuration.
+We use webpack for bundling tool, see `webpack.config.js` for further configurations.

 ## Contribute

-#### Project Structure
+#### Project Structurgie

 RingCentral-js-widget has 3 levels of archtecture: